Lodging, Food, & Transportation

 Dietary restrictions are noted at the time of registration.

-Alcohol is present at the Conference.
+Alcohol is present at Conference celebrations.
 Wine is served at the gallery opening, and at the banquet at the close of the week.